Mariavite Church: Church schism

+Polish name changes

+The original name of the church was in English translation, the "Old Catholic Mariavite Church" (Staro-Katolicki Kościół Mariawitów) between 1910 and 1967, when it became Kościół Starokatolicki Mariawitów a grammatical change which does not affect the translation into English.

 After the 1935 schism

 The Kowalski loyalists moved from Płock to Felicjanów.
 The village is the headquarters of the Catholic Church of the Mariavites, which has about 3,000 members.
 The denomination confirmed all the decisions of Kowalski and introduced a public cult of Kozłowska, the Mateczka, the Spouse of Christ and new Redemptrix of the world.
 The church is insular and does not participate in the ecumenical movement.
 Kowalski died in Dachau concentration camp during World War II.
 His successor was his wife, Bishop Maria Izabela Wiłucka-Kowalska.
 From 1946 to 2005, the head of the church was Bishop Maria Rafael Wojciechowski.
 He was succeeded in 2005 by Bishop Maria Beatrycze Szulgowicz.

 Feldman led the opposition to Kowalski and attracted the majority of Mariavite adherents.
 They decided to reverse most of the innovations introduced by Kowalski.
 They returned to Kozłowska's ideas and rules.
 The Old Catholic Mariavite Church is much the larger: as of 2011 it had about 23,500 members in Poland.